mattxwang/lowkey/_posts/2016-07-16-half-way-there-shad.markdown

 *Hey there!
 If you don't know, I'm at SHAD @ Mac (and will be for the next two weeks).
 While I said I'd post weekly updates, SHAD has been insanely busy; that being said, I'll try my best to talk about it now.*

-**SHAD is a very interesting program**: unlike most summer programs (like DEEP) where the goal is to build a community and teach life skills, with science still being important but not as heavily prioritized.
+**SHAD is a very interesting program**: unlike most summer programs (like DEEP), the goal is to build a community and teach life skills, with science taking a backseat.
 The focus around these life skills makes sense: after all, it's much easier to learn how to name ionic bonds or calculate velocity than how to work as a team, how to lead, and how to make friends.
 It's compounded by SHAD's uber-diversity; very few SHADs (at least in my personal experience) have similar skillsets.
 There are ARCT pianists, there are professional yo-yo throwers, there are national level public speak-offs, there are CWSF Gold Medalists, there are internationally ranked javelin throwers.
 Making teams, and ultimately friends with these people is pretty freaking awesome.

-This post is going to get long, I'm just going to let you know ahead of time.
-Let's talk about what I've learned.
+This post is not going to be long; it's quite busy here.
+But I'll elaborate more in the future.

 ## Teamwork